NICSTandNICS/Data-Science-for-Docs/00-lesson-00-intro.md

 ### Preliminaries

 - Sticky notes (red and green)
-- A working internet connection (please use the hospital wireless)
+- A working internet connection (please use the NICST wireless)
 - Introduce youselves on Slack (use the web interface, or download the app to your computer or phone)
 - Pair programming
 - Live coding